 - Randomly going onto their back

-Symptom No. 9: Not Able to Catch Their Prey
+9. Your Bearded Dragon Is Not Able to Catch His Prey

 Another major thing to watch out for is the bearded dragon’s ability to catch their prey.
 Bearded dragons who suffer from metabolic bone disease are unable to aim correctly at their food.
 They “shoot” at the crickets, but always miss.